 Smart employers look for more than a great resume; they look at emotional intelligence.
 Here are 11 cues you should be looking at when interviewing a candidate.

 Candidates with impressive resumes are attractive to employers.
 But smart employers go above and beyond and look for candidates with emotional intelligence (EQ).
 Emotionally intelligent employees are more resilient, do well at collaboration, and make better team players.
 If you’re hiring in 2022, emotional intelligence is one of the top skills you should be looking for.
 But how do you know if the candidate in front of you has emotional intelligence?
 Certainly, it won't be listed in their resume!
-Here we have rounded up the top 12 emotional cues when hiring an employee.
+Here we have rounded up the top 11 emotional cues to look for when interviewing an employee.

 Why should you consider emotional intelligence in job interviews?

 Successful work teams share traits like strong communication, collaboration, and empathy.
 Incorporating emotional intelligence in your recruitment process can help you understand if the hire would be a good fit because people with higher EQ have better communication, collaboration, and empathetic skills than their peers.
 And hiring a good fit means less employee turnover and better productivity.
 Hiring candidates with higher EQ also helps you to understand if the candidate would be able to:

 - remain calm under pressure,

 - bring a growth mindset to their work,

 - manage their own and their team’s wellbeing.